 Customs Documents

 Customs declarations electronically submitted via EDI contain crucial details about shipments entering a country for customs processing.
-They include product codes, quantities and value, tariff classifications, country of origin, names of importers/exporters, and more.
-Transmitting customs documents electronically automates data capturing, speeds up the clearance of cargo through customs inspection, and reduces processing fees.
+They include product codes, quantities and values, tariff classifications, country of origin, names of importers/exporters, and so on.
+Customs documents, when electronically transmitted, automate capturing and speed up the process of cargo clearance through customs inspection, thereby cutting down on processing fees.
 Overall, EDI improves efficiency at borders for international trade.

 Transportation Documents